2020 International Research Grant Program

 - Computer equipment if used strictly for data collection (requires prior approval)

-- Travel (up to $5,000 max over 2-3yr award to travel to the annual Alzheimer’s Association International Conference (AAIC), a condition of the award)
+- Travel (up to $5,000 max over two/three-year award to travel to the annual Alzheimer’s Association International Conference (AAIC), a condition of the award)

 - Computer hardware or software for investigators